v-machine/gh_python_util/README.md

 output = func(arg1, arg2)
 ```

 Arguments in the decorated function definition must include the `acces` default argument.
 This is because GhPython component will now parse all input as Data Trees.
-Thus, we must manually pass the actual access types to `TreeHandler` so that they are parsed correctly when the decorated function is called. `access` can be dynamically overwritten during function calls. a
+Thus, we must manually pass the actual access types to `TreeHandler` so that they are parsed correctly when the decorated function is called. `access` can be dynamically overwritten during function calls.

 ### Example
 ```